TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 Worker components can be upgraded for each worker node group.
 Worker components are upgraded in the following steps:

 1. Deactivate the cluster auto scaler feature.
 (Note 1)
-2. Add a buffer node (Note 2) to the worker node group.
+2. Add a buffer node② to the worker node group.③
-3. Perform the following tasks for all worker nodes within the worker node group:
+3. Perform the following tasks for all worker nodes within the worker node group④ :
     1. Evict the working pods from the worker node, and make the nodes not schedulable.
     2. Upgrade worker components.
     3. Make the nodes schedulable.